When is The Crown season two released on Netflix? Who's in the cast? What's going to happen?

 The season, in short, is not short of scandal – even if the producers consider a cakewalk compared to later storylines featuring a certain Princess Diana…

+Is this really Claire Foy and Matt Smith’s final season in The Crown?

+Yes.
 Foy and Smith will both depart the show following this season, as The Crown moves into the latter stages of the Queen’s life.
+Olivia Colman has been revealed as Foy’s replacement, although the casting for Prince Philip is yet to be confirmed.

+Colman said she would love to reunite with her Broadchurch co-star David Tennant – although given that he is busy filming Amazon’s Good Omens, that might be more of a dream than a reality.